-History – What did the Romans ever do for us?
-Our journey through time sees us exploring what life was like during Roman times and in particular how it impacted Britain.
-From Caesar’s first attempted invasion in 55-54 BC to Boudicca and the British resistance, the children will use historical enquiry to discover why this period was such an important part of Britain’s heritage.
+Our journey through time sees us exploring what life was like during Roman times and how it affected Britain, from Caesar’s first attempted invasion in 55-54 BC toBoudicca and the British resistance, the children will use historical enquiry to discover why this period was such an important part of Britain’s heritage.